benmodels/behavioral_cloning/README.md

 #### Running the Pretrained Networks:
-In terminal enter `python drive.py model.json` to load the large model with pretrained weights and run it.
+In terminal enter `python drive.py model.json --speed 20` to load the large model with pretrained weights and drive the car at 20mph.
-Similarly, use `python drive.py model_small.json` to run the smaller model.
+Similarly, use `python drive.py model_small.json --speed 30` to run the smaller model at 30mph.

 Once you get a message like `wsgi starting up on http://0.0.0.0:4567` everything is ready and you can launch the simulator to see the car driving in autonomous mode.

 #### Training (New) Networks:
 `model.py` is the script used to create and train the model.
 Feel free to